VinnyAmbesek/infiniteDungeon/README.md

 - For each protection item you have against the trap you decrease the damage in 1.
 - The chance of traps increases the further you go.

+## Combat
+- There are 3 kinds of weapons: sword (melee), bow (ranged) and wand (magic).
+- Each weapon is effective against a kind of enemy.
+- If your weapon skill is equal or greater than the enemy level, you beat it without receiving damage.
+- If your weapon skill is less than the enemy level you receive damage based on the difference.
+- Each 5 levels you fight a sub boss, a little stronger than the enemies of that level.
+- Each 10 levels you fight a boss, a lot stronger than the enemies of that level.

 ## Death
 - When you HP goes under 1 you die.
 - When you die you can start a new dungeon.